ltrujello/ltrujello.github.io/docs/category_theory/Adjunctions./Introduction to Adjunctions..md

 In that example, we found a pair functors
 \begin{center}
 \adjunction{**Grp**}{{R[-]}}{**Ring**}{(-)^{\times}}
-\end{center}    that formed an adjunction with universal morphisms
+\end{center}that formed an adjunction with universal morphisms

 \[
 i_G: G \to (R[G])^{\times}